tosca07/picochess/README.md

 About This Fork
 ===============
 This fork of Picochess focuses on:
-- Upgrading dependencies – Uses the latest Python with the latest chess, and Tornado libraries.
+- Upgrading dependencies – Uses the latest Python with the latest chess and Tornado libraries.
 - Asynchronous Architecture – Replaces threads with an async-based architecture for improved performance and scalability.
-- Keep the main program picochess.py as it was, rewrites are done on Web server, UciEngine, PicoTutor
+- Keep the main program picochess.py as it was, rewrites are done on Web server, UciEngine, PicoTutor, PicoTalker, etc

 Requirements
 ------------

-- Raspberry Pi 3, or Pi 4 (aarch64) or a Debian computer (x86_64)
+- Raspberry Pi 3, Pi 4, Pi 5 (aarch64) or a Debian computer (x86_64)
 - RaspiOS Bookworm (latest) 64bit recommended

 Quick Installation